Painting: The Agony in the Garden, Veronese (Paolo Caliari)

 How can this be?
 The angel asked.

-and needed comfort and encouragement.
+and needed comfort and support.

 What indignation!
 The angel felt.